• Skip to primary navigation

 Also, piloncillo's glycemic index rating is lower than that of brown sugar, meaning it causes less spike in blood glucose levels.

-In addition to its nutrient content, piloncillo has a distinct flavor profile that can add complexity to recipes where brown sugar falls short.
+In addition to its nutrient content, piloncillo has a distinct flavor that can add complexity to recipes where brown sugar falls short.

 However, it is essential to keep moderation in mind while consuming either as both are high-calorie sweeteners with similar calorie count.